DiegoKoz/scisci/README.md

 ```
 @article{Kozlowski-et-al,
-title = "The Science of Science Embedding Spaces: Deep Learning for Article Vectorisation",
+title = "Semantic and Relational Spaces in Science of Science: Deep Learning Models for Article Vectorisation",
 journal = "?",
 volume = "?",
 number = "?",